nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### Adding a new task : `add`, `do`

+Use the `add` command to add tasks.
+Tracking your tasks is what Doist does best! <br>
+`do` is an alternative command word.

 Add a new task with a description using just the `add` command word. <br>
 `(add|do) TASK_DESCRIPTION`
 > **Examples:** <br>